 Many of the aubergine wares produced in the reign of Kang-hsi are of a very dark lustrous tone while some violet wares of the same period are decorated with very fine incised patterns on the inner and (or) outer walls.

 Aubergine wares in various tones with or without incised patterns were produced till the end of the Ch’ing Dynasty.

 The colour which follows naturally is blue.
 As early as the Tang Dynasty, cobalt blue was used in the decoration of the famous low fired mortuary wares.

-In the Ch’ing Dynasty the sacrificial blue is commonly found among imperial wares.
+In the Ch’ing Dynasty, sacrificial blue is commonly found among imperial wares.
 Like the red glazes, the other blue glazes of the Ch’ing Dynasty demonstrate a wide variation of tones.
-There are the greyish-blue, the powder-blue and the lavender blue of the K’ang-hsi and Yung-cheng reigns.
+There are the greyish-blue, the powder-blue and the lavender-blue of the K’ang-hsi and Yung-cheng reigns.

 Also produced in the K’ang-hsi period was a blue glaze which faded down to a very pale moon-light shade, known to the Chinese as “moon-white” but is better known in the western world as “clair-de-lune”

 An interesting development of the blue glaze in the 17th and 18th centuries was the revival of interest in the turquoise and peacock blue glazes whose ancestry can be traced to the Tzu-Chou wares of the Sung Dynasty, applied as an overall medium-fired alkaline copper oxide glaze.

 Many Ming and Ch’ing potters were ardent admirers of the monochrome glazes on the Sung wares.
 This may be seen from the large number of Ch’ing Dynasty wares made in imitation of the monochromes of the Sung Dynasty.